 - Drink clear liquids with and between meals.

 - Practice good mouth and dental care to decrease the risk of infection.

 - Ask your dietitian or doctor about saliva substitutes such as Salivart®, Mouth-Kote® and Biotene®.

 - meats without sauces

 - bread products

 - alcoholic beverages and mouthwashes that contain alcohol

 Changes in How Food Tastes

-- cold foods and beverages
+- Eat foods and drink beverages cold or at room temperature.

 Total body irradiation and dehydration can cause thick saliva.
 If thick saliva is interfering with your eating, try the following: